-Fort Scott Area Community Foundation is proud to announce the 2016 Grant Application Cycle.
+Fort Scott Area Community Foundation announces the 2016 Granting Application Cycle has closed.

 View website HERE

 By making Keep 5 in Kanas work for Bourbon County, we can turn our hopes for the future into a reality.
 If everyone designates 5%